 RockJock will run under either Windows 98 (or higher versions), or Macintosh (System X) operating systems.
 Calculation times are long, so the fastest computer available (>1 GHz) should be employed.
+The Excel program has not been optimized to run on the Macintosh; therefore, a Windows system is preferred because it is faster.
 One calculation can take up to half an hour or more.
 The more minerals that are selected to be present, the slower the calculation.
 The calculation is slowed further if the AutoShift option is used.
-Use of RockJock requires installation of Microsoft Excel 2000 (or higher versions of Excel), including the Solver option (which may not be installed in a standard installation from the original Excel disk), and an elementary knowledge the Excel program.
+Use of RockJock requires installation of Microsoft Excel 2000 (or higher versions of Excel), including the Solver option (which may not be installed in a standard installation from the original Excel disk), and an elementary knowledge of how to use the Excel program.
 In this report, the term "sheet" refers to a worksheet in Microsoft Excel.
 Cells, such as B4, designate column B and row 4.
 It may be necessary to use the English-language version of Excel (but see installation instructions below).

 RockJock works best on a computer having 100 megabytes or more of RAM.
-Sixty or more megabytes should be assigned to run the Excel program if the system offers an option to assign memory to a program.
 The program occupies about 50 megabytes of disk space.